muonato/cp_latest_dir/README.md

 # cp_latest dir

-Powershell script to search for subdirectory with the latest timestamp and copy to target path.
+Powershell script to search for and copy subdirectory with the latest timestamp.

 ## Parameters
 ```